 Dr. Henderson previously collaborated on the CDF experiment at the Tevatron collider in Fermilab, and on the PHOBOS experiment at the Relativistic Heavy-Ion Collider in Brookhaven National Lab.

 Dr. Henderson received his PhD from MIT in 2005.
 He was a postdoctoral researcher at MIT from 2005 to 2008, and a CERN Fellow from 2008 to 2010.
-He joined the faculty of The University of Alabama in 2011.
+He joined the faculty of The University of Alabama in 2011 and departed in 2021.